allenspicer/hello-world/README.md

 //Peter picked a peck of pickled peppers.
 //Priding himself in punctuality,
 //and since pickled peppers are pungent,
-//Peter showed up pretty smelly.
+//Peter showed up pretty smelly!